 San Jose, California (Click on link for dates and other details)

 Course Details: Our Radiation Safety Officer Course is designed to provide the technical and practical information needed to prepare a person to be an effective radiation safety officer.
 It will also be useful as general introductory training for anyone who works with radioactive materials or who may be required to be an alternate radiation safety officer.
 Some prior knowledge of algebra and science is necessary to get the most benefit from the course.
-If you have no previous experience in the radiation field, we suggest you purchase our Basic Radiation Safety course on CD-ROM, in preparation for taking this course.
-Click on this link and scroll to the bottom of the page for information about the CD-ROM.

 Topics to be covered in our RSO course include atomic structure, properties of ionizing radiation, shielding, radiation and biological safety terms and units, biological effects of radiation exposure, radiation detection and measurement, state and federal regulations, dosimetry, emergency procedures, records/documentation and transportation regulations.